metacpan/metacpan-cpan-extracted/distros/D/Data-Enum/README.md

 The overheard of creating a new class instance and resolving methods may actually take more time than comparing simple strings.
 When using this in production code, you may want to benchmark performance.

+# SUPPORT FOR OLDER PERL VERSIONS

+This module requires Perl v5.10 or later.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO

 [Class::Enum](https://metacpan.org/pod/Class%3A%3AEnum)